 Shallow Hal has mixed messages.
 Don’t get me wrong, this is one of my favorite romantic comedies.
 It’s just something about the movie.
 Well let’s examine the premise.
 Shallow Hal is the story of a man who is so fixated on looks that he can’t see the beauty in people.
 Until he unknowingly gains the ability to see unattractive people as attractive.
 The movie is filled with plenty of misunderstanding based humor.
 The only problem I have is like I said the mixed messages.
 Now I don’t have a problem with “fat humor”, It doesn’t really bother me.
 No I’m talking about the fact that the movie claims all unattractive people are saints and all attractive people are bullies.
 That’s not always true, but it’s a little thing.
 The movie is still clever and the message is clear.
 Plus my mom’s name is Rosemary and her song is in it.
 Give it a watch, you might enjoy it.

-The LEGO Movie is about as perfect as a movie can be.
+The LEGO Movie is about as perfect a movie can be.
 Growing up, LEGO was always my favorite toy to play with.
 I still love it even to this day.
-When I first heard they were making a LEGO movie I was like YES!!!
+When I first heard they were making a LEGO movie I was like, YES!!!
 I couldn’t wait to see it.
-Though there was that thought that the movie might not have good.
-That idea was quickly dash after I saw it.
-The LEGO Movie is the story of an average Minifigure who is thrust into the colorful and imaginative world of LEGO.
+Though there was a thought I had that the movie might not be good.
+That thought was quickly proven wrong after I saw it.

+The LEGO Movie is the story of an average minifigure named Emmet, who’s thrust into the colorful and imaginative world of LEGO.
+His entire life is lived by the instructions.
+Until he accidentally becomes “the chosen one.”
+On his adventure, Emmet meets a punk themed Master Builder named Wyldstyle.
+A blind Morgan Freeman wizard named Vitruvius.
+As well as a unicorn cat named Unikitty, a classic astronaut named Benny, a robotic pirate named Metalbeard, and Batman.
+Together they all try to defeat the evil Lord Business and his henchmen Bad Cop.
 The best thing about the movie is how they stick to their brand’s core values without resorting to cheesiness.
-LEGO is all about creative not preservation.
+LEGO is all about creativity not preservation.
 Another positive is the voice cast.
 Casting Chris Pratt as the lead LEGO was a stroke of genius.
-The movie is beautifully rendered and really does trick you into thinking it’s stop-motion.
+The movie is also beautifully rendered and really does trick you into thinking it’s stop-motion.
 And let’s not forget that extremely catchy Oscar nominated song you probably can’t get out of your head.
-You couldn’t ask for a better LEGO movie.
+You couldn’t ask for a better movie about LEGO’s.

 I would not consider myself a “Trekkie”.
-I have actually never watched any of the shows or movies.
+At this present date, I have actually never watched any of the shows or movies.
 With the exception of the three reboot movies.
 Not that I don’t plan to watch it one day.
 Galaxy Quest on the other hand, I’ve seen at least 20 times since I was a kid.
 You don’t have to be a “Trekkie” to appreciate the movie.
-The movie is an intelligent satire on the fun concept of “what if William Shatner was the captain of the U.S.S.
-Enterprise.”
+Galaxy Quest is an intelligent satire on the fun concept of “what if William Shatner was the captain of the U.S.S.
+Enterprise?”
 The movie is about as hilarious as it sounds.
 It really should have had a sequel.
 But after Alan Rickman’s passing, that’s probably off the table.
 Nevertheless, Galaxy Quest is a must watch for all “Trekkie’s” or lovers of science fiction.

 Single White Female is the kind of movie that really makes you think.
 About “who is my roommate?” and “how do I get rid of them?”
 I never really liked the idea of a roommate in the first place.
 I mean living with someone you barely know and expecting them to pay rent every month.
 That’s just crazy.
 As far as the movie is concerned, I liked it.
 I’d describe it as a subtle thriller.
 One that starts out fine, then starts to show its true colors by the end.
 Bridget Fonda and Jennifer Jason Leigh have excellent chemistry.
 Especially Jennifer Jason Leigh who plays crazy fairly well.
 I wouldn’t call it a top recommendation.
 However if you have a roommate, this might be the movie to watch.